CodeGG-MM/Termux-XEMU/README.md

 # Termux-XEMU
-Trying to natively build Xemu Original Xbox emulator and run it Termux.
+Trying to natively build Xemu Original Xbox emulator and run it in Termux.

 Without Root, Proot, Chroot, Box64, Wine.